MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 For remote provisioning of IoT devices, [Azure IoT Hub Device Provisioning Service (DPS)](/azure/iot-dps/about-iot-dps) enables connecting and configuring remote devices to IoT Hub.
 DPS enables zero-touch provisioning without hard-coding information at the factory, and enables load-balancing of devices across multiple IoT hubs.

 Although DPS supports symmetric key attestation, in a production environment you should use either the X.509 certificate or TPM attestation mechanisms.
-If you use X.509 certificates, you should deploy the root certificate or an intermediate certificate signed by the root certificate to DPS, to allow devices in the field to properly authenticate to the service and be assigned to their correct IoT hub.
+If you use X.509 certificates, you should deploy the root certificate, or an intermediate certificate signed by the root certificate to DPS, to allow devices in the field properly authenticate to the service and be assigned to their correct IoT hub.

 Part of an IoT solution lifecycle includes reprovisioning devices in the field or moving them between IoT hubs.
 DPS enables the configuration of [reprovisioning policies](/azure/iot-dps/how-to-reprovision) that determine  expected behavior when an IoT device submits a new provisioning request.
 Devices should be programmed to send a provisioning request on reboot, and should implement a method to manually trigger provisioning on demand.
 This mechanism ensures that every time a device starts up, it contacts DPS to get redirected to the appropriate IoT hub.